 Men are historically more likely than women are to engage in substance abuse and subsequently to develop an addiction.
-However, as many as 57% of women in the United States have experienced problems with substance abuse, according to a 2015 study.
+However, a 2015 study1 found that women drinking alcohol excessively develop more medical problems than men.
 In addition, these women experience barriers to treatment, recovery, and remaining sober that many men do not.

 How do women experience alcoholism?
 What barriers to recovery do they experience?
 More importantly, how can we address these barriers and overcome them?
 Read on for an overview of the current state of alcoholism and treatment for women.

-Alcoholism – whether frequent drinking, binge drinking, or heavy drinking – has long been considered a male problem.
-Women showing signs of intoxication, dependency on alcohol, or even withdrawal, were dismissed as “lightweights”, or simply more physically susceptible to alcohol’s effects.
+Alcoholism – whether frequent, heavy, or binge drinking, has long been considered a male problem.
+Women showing signs of intoxication, dependency on alcohol, or even withdrawal, were dismissed as “lightweights,” or simply more physically susceptible to alcohol’s effects.
 Meanwhile, more and more women over the last few decades have realized their dependence on alcohol is every bit as concerning as their male counterparts, but friends, family, and even professionals often dismiss such concerns.

 It is true that women experience alcoholism differently than men, in part due to some of the very factors that led others to dismiss their symptoms.
 In particular, women progress in their alcoholism much more rapidly than men, partially due to this dismissal.
 Women may not realize they have a problem with alcohol until much further into addiction than men.